PROBLEMATIC

 The City should not move forward with projects of this scale without first addressing infrastructure readiness, pedestrian safety, environmental impacts, and meaningful neighborhood alignment.
 At minimum, these projects require substantial revision and deeper community engagement.

-Things to do: We invite you to use our email template to urge City Council to honor the Shiloh Community Plan and reject or substantially revise the Caribou Road and Sweeten Creek proposals.
-(The template also addresses the other two issues in our report: the expansion of surveillance and the allocation of funding for affordable housing through disaster recovery money.)
+The Ask: We invited you to join us in urging City Council to honor the Shiloh Community Plan and reject or substantially revise the Caribou Road and Sweeten Creek proposals.

 REPORT BACK STATUS